-An open prostatectomy is not as common now, and is done when the prostate is very large.
+An open prostatectomy (surgery to remove the prostate) is not as common now, and is done when the prostate is very large.
 With the introduction of lasers and other technology open prostatectomy is now very rarely performed for BPH.

 What happens?